solvcon/solvcon/doc/source/gas/obrf.rst

    the details.

-3. Configure callbacks for delayed operations by calling :py:meth:`~solvcon.case.MeshCase.defer` of the constructed simulation :py:class:`~solvcon.parcel.gas.GasCase` object.
+3. Configure callbacks for delayed operations by calling :py:meth:`~solvcon.MeshCase.defer` of the constructed simulation :py:class:`~solvcon.parcel.gas.GasCase` object.
 Section `Callback Configuration`_ will explain these callbacks.